Your palms begin to sweat, and you avoid eye contact with someone you know is a client, but you just can not remember his name.

 With a little practice, you will find that this particular memory slip is the easiest to avoid.
 First, slow down and listen.
 Focus on the customer for five seconds at the beginning of the introduction and concentrate on his or her name.
 Next, repeat the persons’ name back to him or her in a conversational manner.
 When someone says, My name is Bob, respond with, Bob.
 Nice to meet you, Bob.

 Forgetting the name of an established client.
-If you are a real estate agent, for example, you may run into someone at a meeting that you sold a house to or for, or if you are a car dealer, you may go blank as you see a previous customer showing up unexpectedly on the lot.
+If you are a travel agent, for example, you may run into someone at a meeting that you sold a house to or for, or if you are a car dealer, you may go blank as you see a previous customer showing up unexpectedly on the lot.

 This phenomenon is not only frustrating and embarrassing; it can also cost you a lot of money.
 Learning to avoid such a situation takes a commitment to work on improving your memory.
 You can improve your chances of remembering a forgotten clients name by learning to manage your stress.
 When you know that you know something, but you cannot pull it up in your mind, its usually because you are stressing yourself out about it.
 The stress blocks your brains ability to retrieve the information.
 So try taking a deep breath and doing a little positive self-talk.
 Tell yourself, You know that you know this.
 Just hang in there and be a little patient.
 Oftentimes, the name or other necessary information will then come to you.

 Forgetting an appointment or showing up late.
-Any sales person knows that showing up late is terrible, but forgetting an appointment altogether is even worse.
+Any salesperson knows that showing up late is terrible, but forgetting an appointment altogether is even worse.
 The solution is simple but requires a commitment on your part to be better organized and to take the time you need to plan.
 Many common memory challenges arise when people have too much going on and try to rush to get everything done.
 The key here is to be systematic.
 Take an hour once a week to review what you have coming up and to plan what you need to do and when.